veerashayyagari/awx/deepdive/06-dispatcher.md

 This document details how AWX dispatches jobs to workers using PostgreSQL LISTEN/NOTIFY.

+## What to take away

+- The dispatcher is a lightweight queue built on Postgres NOTIFY, not Celery.
+- `@task` wraps callables so they can publish work to a queue.
+- Worker processes listen on `CLUSTER_HOST_ID` plus broadcast queues.

 ## Key Files

 | File | Purpose |